Kevin P. McCoy

 - Obtained dismissal with prejudice of Florida Deceptive and Unfair Trade Practices Act claims, Florida RICO Act claims, and mortgage foreclosure related claims on behalf of an institutional lender.

-- Obtained a dismissal with prejudice of a multi-count complaint seeking substantial damages.
+- Obtained a dismissal with prejudice of a multi-count complaint seeking substantial damages against institutional lender client.
 Defended the result on appeal resulting in a PCA from the appellate court.

 - Riley v.
 Wells Fargo Bank, N.A., 2013 WL 6818242 (Fla.
 2d DCA 2013)